splunk/public-o11y-docs/get-started/o11y-trial.rst

 Sign up for the trial
 ===========================

 If this is your first experience with Splunk Observability Cloud, here's how you can sign up for your free trial.
-The trial requires you to configure a minikube environment to act as a

 #.
 Navigate to :new-page:`https://www.splunk.com/en_us/download/o11y-cloud-free-trial.html`.
 #.
 In the free trial sign-up window, select the location closest to the region you are in.
 Options include: United States, Europe, Asia Pacific (Australia), Asia Pacific (Japan).
 Select :guilabel:`Next`.